About

 Philanthropy

-PhilanthropyLambda Phi Epsilon works with the National Marrow Donor Program (NMDP) to save the lives of patients requiring bone marrow transplants.
+PhilanthropyLambda Phi Epsilon works with the NMDP (formerly Be The Match and National Marrow Donor Program) to save the lives of patients requiring bone marrow transplants.
 Additionally, the fraternity promotes awareness for leukemia and other blood disorders.
 Individuals who suffer from these types of illnesses depend on donors with similar ethnic backgrounds to find compatible bone marrow matches.
-Thus, the fraternity aims to register as many committed donors to the cause through local #BeTheMatch campaigns to increase the chances for patients to find a life-saving a donor.
+Thus, the fraternity aims to register as many committed donors to the cause through local NMDP campaigns to increase the chances for patients to find a committed donor.

 Every Lambda Phi Epsilon chapter works with non-profit organizations such as AADP, Asians for Miracle Marrow Matches, and the Cammy Lee Leukemia Foundation to hold marrow typing drives on their campuses to encourage Asians and other minorities to register as committed bone marrow and stem cell donors.
 Since the fraternity’s inception, Lambda Phi Epsilon has educated thousands of donors to commit to saving the life of a patient in need.